False pregnancy in dogs is a serious condition. Find out the signs and symptoms of dog phantom pregnancies, how long they last, and how to help.

 Behavioral signs of false pregnancy in dogs

 Root and others recently published a landmark survey among vets about phantom pregnancy in dogs.
-They confirmed that changes in behaviour were often the only sign of a phantom pregnancy.
-Ninety-six percent of the vets reported that they had seen pseudopregnant dogs that showed only behavioural signs.
+They confirmed that changes in behavior were often the only sign of a phantom pregnancy.
+Ninety-six percent of the vets reported that they had seen pseudopregnant dogs that showed only behavioral signs.

-Most of the vets reported that they had seen aggressive behaviour in dogs with phantom pregnancies.
+Most of the vets reported that they had seen aggressive behavior in dogs with phantom pregnancies.
 The reason for this is most probably to defend their den.

 When physical symptoms of a pseudopregnancy develop, this usually happens a bit later.

 The physical symptoms of false pregnancy in dogs

 The most common physical symptom you’ll notice is that your dog’s nipples become darker and that her mammary glands become enlarged.
 This is in response to the high levels of prolactin.